-To turn on Caret Browsing in Internet Explorer, press F7.
+To turn on Caret Browsing in Internet Explorer or Edge, press F7.

 It can be enabled on a per-tab basis or for all tabs and windows.

 Moving the cursor within the text of a webpage is like moving the cursor within the text of a Microsoft Word document.

 To select text, hold the Shift key & press the arrow keys.

 Instead of using a mouse to select text and move around within a webpage, you can use standard navigation keys on your keyboard:

 Home, End, Page Up, Page Down & the arrow keys.

 This feature is named after the caret, or cursor, that appears when you edit a document.

 In Microsoft Edge, under Advanced Settings section you can opt to use Caret browsing.